quinnra3/p8105_final_project/proposal.md

 First, define teams and propose project.
 This proposal should be a half-page to a page in length and include:

--   The group members (Wynter Henry, wch2124)
+-   The group members (names and UNIs)
 -   The tentative project title
 -   The motivation for this project
 -   The intended final products